Duration: 2 years full time; 4 years part time

 Closing dates for applications are subject to change - please refer to the Future Students Key dates page for updates.

-If you are not an Australian or New Zealand citizen or Australian permanent resident, you will need to apply through UTS International or at an Information Evening (usually held in September and October) with the required supporting documents.
+If you are not an Australian or New Zealand citizen or Australian permanent resident, you will need to apply through UTS International.

 Closing dates for applications are subject to change - please refer to the Information for International Students page for updates.